anukaal/SQLI-LABS/README.md

 **Select * from TABLE where username= (“$uname”) and password=(“$password”) LIMIT 0,1**

 Now in order to fix the query so that it works, we can balance the quotes or comment out the rest of the query.
-So I comment out the rest of my query in the username field
+So I comment out the rest of my query in the username field.
+Now as I press enter, it becomes a valid query though we are not able to login and it does not give us an error message.

+Now we alter the username to **“) or 1=1 #:**